 A. The Instant Access solution uses a trust differentiated services code point/class of service (DSCP/CoS) model between the Instant Access client and the Instant Access parent.
 The frame's original DSCP/CoS values are maintained, and the frame is queued for transmission over the fabric link according to its DSCP/CoS markings.
 The DSCP/CoS to queue table maps are configured by default in both the Instant Access client and Instant Access parent and cannot be changed.
+All control traffic is treated as high-priority traffic.
 For more details, refer to the Cisco Catalyst Instant Access white paper.

-Q. What features are supported at Cisco Catalyst 6848ia client host ports?
+Q. What features are supported at Cisco Catalyst 6800ia client host ports?

 A. The Instant Access solution brings Cisco Catalyst 6500/6800 features to the access layer.
 These include, but are not limited to, features such as: